Laid edges

 Laid edges, also called slayed edges or swooped edges, refers to a style of arranging the fine "baby hairs" at the edge of the hairline into flat, decorative waves or swirls.
-The style is sometimes referred to as simply baby hairs, and originates with African-American fashions of the 1990s.
+The style is sometimes referred to as simply baby hairs, originates with Black American women who often stylized their hair in finger waves, emulating similar styles to those worn by icons such as Josephine Baker.